 B. Probation and Parole: Probation is a standard penalty for gun crimes, allowing you to remain in the community under supervision.
 Violating probation terms can result in harsher penalties, including imprisonment.
 Parole is a conditional release from jail or prison with its own rules and restrictions.

 C. Jail or Prison Sentences: More serious gun crimes can lead to jail or prison sentences.
 The length of the sentence often depends on the severity of the crime and your criminal history.
 Serving time can have a profound impact on your life and future opportunities.
+Certain gun crimes in California carry mandatory minimum sentences, meaning the law requires a minimum amount of prison time depending on the offense.
 This makes a vigorous legal defense essential to avoid or minimize incarceration.

 D. Impact on Future Gun Ownership Rights: A conviction for a gun crime can affect your future gun ownership rights.
 A conviction often results in a permanent ban on owning firearms.
 This long-term consequence can alter your lifestyle and personal security.
 Protecting your rights requires a solid legal strategy.